Capitals vs. Ducks Prediction & Picks - November 30

 Capitals vs. Ducks Prediction & Picks: Line, Spread, Over/Under - November 30

-The Anaheim Ducks (9-13) will aim to break a seven-game losing streak when they take on the Washington Capitals (11-6-2) at home on Thursday, November 30 at 10:00 PM ET on ESPN+, BSW, and MNMT.
+The Washington Capitals (11-6-2) visit the Anaheim Ducks (9-13, losers of seven straight) at Honda Center.
+The contest on Thursday, November 30 begins at 10:00 PM ET on ESPN+, BSW, and MNMT.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Capitals' offense has put up 27 goals over their last 10 outings, while their defense has given up 22 goals.
-They have not scored a power-play goal over that span, on 25 power-play opportunities.
-They are 7-2-1 over those games.
+The Capitals have a 7-2-1 record in their last 10 contests.
+They have scored 27 total goals (without scoring a power-play goal, on 25opportunities while conceding 22 goals to their opponents.

-Here's our pick for who will capture the victory in Thursday's game.
+Here is our pick for who will capture the win in Thursday's game.

 Capitals vs. Ducks Predictions for Thursday

-Our computer projections model for this encounter predicts a final tally of Ducks 3, Capitals 2.
+Our computer projections model for this game expects a final tally of Ducks 3, Capitals 2.

 Sportsbook Promo Codes